DaleOrders/AWS-Study-Notes/README.md

 - **Stateless Firewalls**
 ![image](https://user-images.githubusercontent.com/52617475/143520699-de9a010d-1a37-4fc8-9252-cbe77c947409.png)

 - Initiation and response traffic are separate streams requiring two rules.
+The request (green) can be initated by the client to a server (top half) or a server to another server (bottom half).
+The resposne is in orange.
 - NACLs are attached to subnets and only filter data as it crosses the subnet boundary.
 Two EC2 instances in the same subnet will not check against the NACLs when moving data.